-Nine companies entered bids to tear down the park.
+Nine companies entered bids to demolish the park.
 The baseball stadium and surrounding fields were the spring training home for the Boston Red Sox in the 1990's and early 2000's.

 The bids came from as far away as New York and North Carolina.
 Three of the nine bidders are located in Southwest Florida.